Find out about different rules for entitlement that affect some employment types, including agency workers, directors and educational workers.

-An employee may have 2 distinct contracts, with the same or different employers, and be incapable of work under 1 contract but capable of working under the other.
-When an employee has more than 1 contract with the same or different employers trading in association, and their earnings are aggregated for NICs purposes, they must be incapable of work under all contracts before they can be entitled to SSP.
+An employee may have 2 distinct contracts, with the same or different employers, and be incapable of work under one contract but capable of working under the other.
+When an employee has more than one contract with the same or different employers trading in association, and their earnings are aggregated for NICs purposes, they must be incapable of work under all contracts before they can be entitled to SSP.

 Employee working outside UK on first day of a PIW

-These employees may be entitled to SSP if you are liable to pay employer’s Class 1 NICs, or would be if the employee’s earnings were high enough.
+These employees may be entitled to SSP if you’re liable to pay employer’s Class 1 NICs, or would be if the employee’s earnings were high enough.
 If your employee’s PIW or linked PIW continues but your liability to pay employer’s Class 1 NICs ceases, SSP continues until their entitlement stops for another reason.